Mass and Hymn for Saint Apollinaris

 The blind boy of Irenaeus,

-Shows right you to shine as a star,
+Shows just you to shine as a star,

 And to the son’s face.